xlecours/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 }
 ```

-A PUT to the same location will update the QC information.
+PUT is not supported for the session level imaging QC.

 ### 4.3 Image Level Data
 ```